mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 MySQL Database traffic and is not a general purpose implementation of the MySQL protocol.

-##### `telnetd`

-The telnetd protocol module is used for connections to MariaDB MaxScale itself for the purposes of creating interactive user sessions with the MariaDB MaxScale instance itself.
-Currently this is used in conjunction with a special router implementation, the debugcli.

 ##### `maxscaled`

 The protocol used used by the maxadmin client application in order to connect to